 An interactive display encouraging children to learn about the animals and insects living in and around the garden.
 Situated next to the playground, you will find information to read, birdsong to listen to, pelts to touch and much more besides.

 With challenging climbing and slides for children under 12 years and picnic tables for families.
 Please carefully supervise your children while they are playing in this area.

 Situated within the Gardens at Levens Hall, the Living Willow Labyrinth has been created by Chris Crowder & his team of gardeners.
 The Labyrinth will grow during the summer months to form a green hedge and provide paths for children and adults to explore as they hunt for the elusive hare in its centre.

-Every Sunday, a selection of the Levens Hall steam engines are on display, weather permitting.
-The present collection contains working examples of a 1925 Foden Steam Wagon, a 1902 Locke Steam Car, a Fowler 1920 Showman’s Road Locomotive known as “Bertha” and a half-size Traction Engine called “Little Gem” who (for a small charge) can give you a ride around the grounds.
-Our steam engineers are on hand to answer any questions you might have.
+Every Sunday the Levens engines are put on display.
+The present collection contains working examples of a 1925 Foden Steam Wagon, a Fowler 1920 Showman’s Road Locomotive known as “Bertha” and a half-size Traction Engine called “Little Gem” who (for a small fee) can give you a ride around the grounds.
+Our steam engineers are always on hand to answer any questions you might have.